William Frawley: I Love Lucy

 By 1951, the 64-year-old Frawley had appeared in over 100 movies, but was starting to find film offers becoming fewer.
 When he heard that Desi Arnaz and Lucille Ball were casting a new television situation comedy, he applied eagerly to play the role of the cantankerous, miserly landlord Fred Mertz.
 One evening, he telephoned Lucille Ball, asking her what his chances were.
-Ball was surprised to hear from him, a man she barely knew.
-Both Ball and Arnaz agreed it would be great to have Frawley, a motion-picture veteran, appear as Fred Mertz.
-Less enthusiastic were CBS executives, who were wary of Frawley's well-known frequent drinking and instability.
+Both Ball and Arnaz were excited about including Frawley, a motion-picture veteran, in the cast; less enthusiastic were CBS executives, who were wary of Frawley's well-known frequent drinking and instability.
 Arnaz (himself a heavy drinker) warned Frawley about the network's concerns, telling him that if he was late to work, arrived drunk, or was unable to perform because of something other than legitimate illness more than once, he would be written out of the show.
 In one version of this conversation, Arnaz told Frawley he would get three chances.
-The first screw-up would be tolerated, the second would result in a severe reprimand, and the third would result in his being fired.
+The first mistake would be tolerated, the second would result in a severe reprimand, and the third would result in his being fired.
 Contrary to the network's concerns, Frawley never arrived at work drunk, and mastered his lines after only one reading.
 Arnaz eventually became one of Frawley's few close friends.

 Before each episode, Frawley would read the script with the rest of the cast, then would take out the sheets with only his lines and discard the rest of the script to study only his part.